gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### More robust and memory-efficient Daemon

-The Gradle daemon now actively monitors garbage collection to identify when it's using too much memory.
+The Gradle daemon now actively monitors garbage collection to identify when it's running out of resources.
 When this happens, Gradle will restart the daemon as soon as the current build finishes.

 The monitoring is enabled by default, but you can disable it by configuring this project property: